-Taking care of pets can be expensive, especially if they have ongoing medical needs that require vet meds.
-If you’re wondering how to get a discount on pet medications, you have to check out Fetch My Meds!
+If you’re a pet parent, you’re always on the lookout for discount pet meds.
+Taking care of pets can be expensive, especially if they have ongoing medical needs.
+If you’re wondering how to get pet meds for less, you have to check out Fetch My Meds!

-Even if your family pet only needs a monthly heartworm pill and a flea and tick collar, like my beagle mix Nellie does, Fetch My Meds can save you money.
-That’s because you don’t need to get your pet’s medications from your vet!
+Even if your family pet only needs a monthly heartworm pill and a flea and tick collar, like my beagle mix Nellie does, a pet meds for less program like Fetch My Meds can save you money.
+That’s because you don’t need to get your pet’s medications from your vet.

 Now you’re probably thinking that you have to order pet meds online.
 That’s true for pet specific meds, which you can do via Fetch My Meds’ partnership with Pet360.com.
 (Super easy, too!)